 See how this goes?
 If you are a pessimist, you easily can figure out how to turn each of these assets into a problem.
 Even if you're pessimistic and proud of it, don't go there.

 Here is the big question: Which makes people feel stronger and more resourceful—noticing how bad things are, or dwelling on how much good raw material they have to work with?
+Which approach likely leads to greater creativity, especially in group gatherings?

 If you want the people who live near you in a neighborhood to act and feel empowered, motivated, and goal-oriented, it's best to begin with an asset-based community development approach, rather than the well-worn exercise of listing every problem we can think of.